Ice Shelves as Floating Channel Flows of Viscous Power-Law Fluids: Laterally Confined Ice Shelves

 This is an underestimate because the boundary layer is probably very thin so has more shear.
 Using also the fact that $\overline{u}=\frac{Q}{2Hd}$, we obtain that

-We note that $\frac{\partial u}{\partial x}$ is very small in the asymptotic limit, because the shelf will get longer and longer (while the start of the shelf gets thicker, so $u$ there decreases).
-As the force balance equation must always hold, we expect (treating ${{\sigma }_{xx}}$ as purely hydrostatic) that the above equation linking $L$ and some typical (e.g. maximum) thickness should hold in the asymptotic limit, when our approximation that $\frac{\partial u}{\partial x}$ is very small becomes accurate.
+We note that $\frac{\partial u}{\partial x}$ is very small in the asymptotic limit, because the shelf will get longer and longer while the start of the shelf gets thicker, so $u$ there decreases.
+As the force balance equation must always hold, we expect (treating ${{\sigma }_{xx}}$ as purely hydrostatic) that the above equation linking $L$ and some typical (e.g. maximum) thickness should hold in the asymptotic limit, when it becomes accurate tp assume that $\frac{\partial u}{\partial x}$ is irrelevant to the $\eta$ as it only adds in quadrature to the dominant $\frac{\partial u}{\partial y}$ term (Equation \ref{Viscosity_law}).
 Essentially, we have balanced the hydrostatic pressure discontinuity not with a $\frac{\partial u}{\partial x}$ term but instead with a $\frac{\partial u}{\partial y}$ term.
-This suggests that the system may be self-similar at late times.
+This suggests that the system is self-similar at late times.

 We have said that $x_n \gg L$ is required for sidewalls to dominate the shelf, but assuming that a solution is discovered valid for such situations, when does this solution first become an accurate description of the length of the shelf?
 One probably needs computer simulations to answer this in detail, but here we give a rough idea.
 The shelf can not be longer than the solution predicts, because then $\left|H'\right|$ is even lower so there is insufficient driving force to overcome viscous drag from the sidewalls.
 Also, even more drag exists than in the solution, because the shelf is even longer.
 So the situation can not arise.